top of page

 • Writer's pictureBrowns' Family Farmstead

-If you're new to the world of goats, understanding the age-based terminology can be a bit confusing.
-This guide will break down the different terms used to describe goats based on their age, helping you navigate the goat world with confidence.
-Whether you're a beginner goat owner or simply curious about these fascinating animals, this guide is a great place to start.
+If you're new to the world of goats, understanding the age and gender-based terminology can be a bit confusing.
+This guide will break down the different terms used to describe goats, including key terms like "kid goat" for young goats, "nanny goat" or "doe goat" for adult females, "buck goat" for adult males, and "wether goat" for castrated males.
+Whether you're a beginner goat owner or simply curious about these fascinating animals, this guide will help you navigate the goat world with confidence.

 Table of Contents